Munyajunior/Dental-patient-records-management-software/README.md

 [![SmileScribePro][product-screenshot]]

-SmileScribPro is a comprehensive dental clinic management software designed to streamline the operations of a dental clinic.
+SmileScribePro is a comprehensive dental clinic management software designed to streamline the operations of a dental clinic.
 Built with Python and leveraging libraries such as Tkinter and CustomTkinter, this software is a robust solution for managing patient data, appointments, billing, and more.

 ### Key Features
-* [Patient Data Management]: SmileScribPro can record and store patient data securely, ensuring easy access to patient history and details when needed.
+* [Patient Data Management]: SmileScribePro can record and store patient data securely, ensuring easy access to patient history and details when needed.
 * [Document Generation]: The software can generate patient records in Word (docx) format, providing a convenient way to share and store patient information.
-* [Appointment Management]: SmileScribPro sends appointment dates and reminders to both patients and doctors, ensuring smooth scheduling and minimizing missed appointments.
+* [Appointment Management]: SmileScribePro sends appointment dates and reminders to both patients and doctors, ensuring smooth scheduling and minimizing missed appointments.
 * [Billing and Insurance]: The software generates bills and patient proforma for insured patients, simplifying the billing process and making insurance claims easier.
-* [Performance Tracking]: SmileScribPro can be used to calculate quotes, allowing for the tracking of the amount generated or worked by each doctor per month.
+* [Performance Tracking]: SmileScribePro can be used to calculate quotes, allowing for the tracking of the amount generated or worked by each doctor per month.
 * [Archive Feature]: The software also includes an archive to save old patient records from before the software was implemented, ensuring no data is lost in the transition

 <p align="right">(<a href="#readme-top">back to top</a>)</p>